 ALWAYS BELIEVE SOMETHING WONDERFUL IS ABOUT TO HAPPEN

 Egg donation is the process by which a woman donates eggs to enable another woman to conceive as part of an assisted reproduction treatment or for biomedical research.
-For assisted reproduction purposes, when a woman ( the recipient) cannot use her own eggs, egg donation typically involves in vitro fertilisation technology, with the eggs being fertilised in the laboratory to create embryos using her partners sperm .
+For assisted reproduction purposes, when a woman (the recipient) cannot use her own eggs, egg donation typically involves In-Vitro Fertilisation technology, with the eggs being fertilised in the laboratory to create embryos using her partner’s sperm .
 These embryos are frozen to be transferred into the uterus of the recipient at any point in time.
 Sometimes, unfertilised eggs may be frozen and stored for later use.
-This facilities that a woman who is not ready to have a child at a certain point in her life , is able to “freeze time” by freezing eggs at a younger age to be used at an older age – when they may be less available in terms of number and quality.
+This facilitates that a woman, who is not ready to have a child at a certain point in her life, is able to “freeze time” by freezing eggs at a younger age to be used at an older age – when they may be less available in terms of number and quality.
 Young cancer patients receiving chemo-radiotherapy and women who choose to delay child bearing for personal reasons usually benefit from this option.

 Sperm donation is the provision (or “donation”) by a man (known as a sperm donor) of his sperm (known as donor sperm).
 Donor sperm can be used when a man’s sperm is inadequate (in quality or number) or absent.
 It can also be used when a woman without a male partner chooses to have a child.